cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 2. store the dvpd in the directory for dvpd's in your project
 3. Compile the dvpd.
 This will result in
     - a log output with compiler messages on console and the reporting directory
-    - a dvpi file in the desigated dvpi directory
+    - a dvpi file in the designated dvpi directory
     - a dvpi summary report in the reporting directory
 4. review the compiler messages and the dvpi summary.
 If you need to correct mistakes, loop back to step 3
 5. run the model crosscheck.
 In case of model inconsistencies to other pipeline, align the models (looping back to step 3)
 6. probably commit dvpd, dvpi and the ddl files in a git repository of the project

-### Platform specific generation of data base structure
+### Platform specific generation of database structure
 1. when using DBT as load processor:
    1. run the dbt renderer
-   1. execute the dbt modells, to test consistency
+   1. execute the dbt models, to test consistency
    1. probably commit dvpd, dvpi and the dbt files in a git repository of the project

 1. in case you need ddl scripts:
    1. run the ddl render script for the new generated dvpi to generate the ddl files in the repository for ddl files
-   1. deploy the data model to the data base (using the ddl files and the deployment procedure of your choice).
+   1. deploy the data model to the database (using the ddl files and the deployment procedure of your choice).
 This will test the db compatibility of your ddl files.
    1. probably commit dvpd, dvpi and the ddl files in a git repository of the project

-In case of problems with generated code (mostply bad names and types, that are not compatible with the Databeses) correct the dvpd and got back to step 3 in the previous phase
+In case of problems with generated code (mostly bad names and types, that are not compatible with the Databases) correct the dvpd and got back to step 3 in the previous phase

 ### Further generation of code and documentation
 1. generate developer sheet
-1. generate documentaion
+1. generate documentation
 1. generate loading code

-## Automiation via full build scripts
+## Automation via full build scripts
 To provide guidance and examples, there are multiple build scripts included in the command directory.
 These script **combine all necessary steps** to generate all assets from a single dvpd **in one call**.